|

 Born on the 23rd of May 1939 on the plains of Brandenburg, in the beautiful town of Neuruppin which was also the birthplace of the German writer Theodor Fontane, the confusions of war carried in 1948 to the south-west of Germany to Tuebingen, in Swabia.
 In 1962, I returned for a time to Northern Germany, namely to Berlin, but from 1966 onward settled once again into a life in the South, moving back and forth between Tuebingen and Stuttgart.
 Despite several “escape attempts”, this remained the region I stayed in for many years.
 It was only with the new millennium that I crossed the Rhine and settled in Eastern France, in the Vosges Mountains.
 I say “settled”, but where was I ever “settled”?
 For most of my life I have been, and still am, “on the road”, on tour with my own work or directing the works of others.

+What has occupied me most as an artist has always been the building of bridges: the seeking out of new forms of connection between theatre, music, language, movement, dance, pantomime, and the visual arts.
+The need to achieve something of this sort has been with me from the very start.
 After my private training as an actor, and a further training with circus acrobats in Berlin, I became, in 1964/65, a regular actor at Berlin’s renowned Schaubuehne theatre, then based on the Hallesches Ufer in Kreuzberg.
 In 1965/66 I went to Paris, in order to learn the craft of corporeal mime under Étienne Decroux, while also studying at the Université du Théâtre des Nations.

 MIME